fedora-ci/rpminspect-runner/README.md

 # rpminspect container image

 This repository contains bits needed to build a container image for [rpminspect](https://github.com/rpminspect/rpminspect).
 This image can be later used by Fedora CI.
+There is also a version for CentOS Stream.

 ## Example usage